HeineConK/bayesutils/readme.md

 ## Some Functionality demonstrated

-To showcase some of the package features, let's consider the heavily-used Palmer penguins dataset.
+To showcase some of the package features, let's consider the Palmer penguins dataset.
 This table holds data for 333 penguins recorded near Palmer Station, Antarctica.
 We shall explore how ``bayesutils`` can support building a statistical model for infering penguin log-body mass, and how MCMC draws can be analyzed.

 We start off by retrieving the data (f.e. by means of the ``palmerpenguins`` package).